Skip to main content

 Saint Louis, Missouri · FDIC Cert #57311

-Stifel Bank&Trust is an FDIC-insured bank (Certificate #57311) with $18.0B in total assets and $16.4B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Stifel Bank&Trust, an FDIC-insured bank (Certificate #57311) with $18.0B in total assets and $16.4B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Saint Louis, Missouri, the bank maintains a Tier 1 capital ratio of 10.92% (Well-Capitalized) and a nonperforming loan ratio of 0.64%.
-BankHealthData assigns a composite Health Grade of A (80/100).
+BankHealthData assigns a composite Health Grade of A (80/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Stifel Bank&Trust (FDIC cert 57311) is a large bank with $18.0B in total assets and $16.4B in deposits, headquartered in Saint Louis, Missouri.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.